onelogin/onelogin-scim-php/README.md

 For this we recommend using Apache or Nginx.
 On produciton, be sure you protect the /jwt endpoint and you enable HTTPs

 ### 5. Configure your SCIM app in OneLogin
-If you already have a SCIM app configured then simply paste the ngrok url in the **SCIM Base URL** field on the **Configuration** tab of your app.
+If you already have a SCIM app configured then simply paste the url in the **SCIM Base URL** field on the **Configuration** tab of your app.

 ![onelogin scim app](https://s3.amazonaws.com/onelogin-screenshots/dev_site/images/scim-app.png)